Contact

 Alexis Pocinho, from La Table de Franck Putelat in Carcassonne

 Faithful to the post, Alexis Pocinho joined La Table de Franck Putelat in 2018, where he rose through the ranks to become the establishment's pastry chef three years later.
 It's a crowning achievement for this young chef from the Gers region, who discovered pastry-making with his father as a child.
-Since then, Alexis has continued to push the envelope, perfecting his pastries with daring recipes.
+Since then, Alexis has been constantly striving to go further and perfect his pastries with daring recipes.

 Many thanks to our partners Laurent-Perrier, Elle&Vire, De Buyer, Be WTR, Kaviari, Dyson, ePackPro, Sainte Joie for their support.